 Most bushwalkers wear hats to protect them from the sun.
 Styles of hats are many and varied, ranging from baseball caps to floppy cloth hats to broad brim hats.
 Each has their place.

 Again in cold conditions, it may be necessary to wear gloves or mittens to protect the hands from the cold.
 Gloves can be found in almost any fabric you can imagine, from silk to cotton to wool to fleece and more exotic combinations.
 Wear waterproof gloves in wet conditions, or pack a spare pair.
+Never dry leather gloves with heat, but allow to dry naturally.

 Gardening gloves can also be useful in un-tracked bush to protect your hands.